 Like some other Online TEFL programs, such as MyTEFL, TTA also uses ShareASale to gain an advantage in the market.

-If you Google search ‘The TEFL Academy reviews’ you will find unverified reviews on the reviews websites which we have already mentioned at the beginning of this article, and you will also find websites that have been created solely for the purpose of selling TEFL courses through affiliate marketing.
+If you Google search ‘The TEFL Academy reviews’ you will find unverified reviews on the reviews websites that we have already mentioned at the beginning of this article, and you will also find websites that have been created solely to sell TEFL courses through affiliate marketing.

 There are two types of TTA affiliate marketing websites: